MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-IV-Federal-Maritime-Commission/subchapter-B-Regulations-Affecting-Ocean-Shipping-Foreign-Commerce/part-530-Service-Contracts/subpart-D-Exceptions-Implementation/section-530.13.md

 (5) Waste paper or paper waste.

-(b) *Commission exemptions.* Exemptions from the requirements of this part are governed by section 16 of the Act (46 U.S.C.
-40103) and Rule 67 of the Commission's Rules of Practice and Procedure, § 502.67 of this chapter.
+(b) *Commission exemptions.* Exemptions from the requirements of this part are governed by 46 U.S.C.
+40103(a) and §§ 502.10 and 502.92 of this chapter.
 The following commodities and/or services are exempt from the requirements of this part:

 (1) *Mail in foreign commerce.* Transportation of mail between the United States and foreign countries.